 I’ve pulled out the Zapotec words and transcribed them below leaving out any accent marks for now.
-You may recognize tobi at the end of ‘11’ from above– it is the word for ‘1’.
-Chij is the word for ‘10’ and bi is a piece that can be used in bigger numbers to mean ‘and’ or ‘plus’, though it isn’t the regular word for ‘and’ in other contexts– it’s a special ‘and’ for numbers only.
-So ‘11’ in Zapotec is ten plus one, which makes sense, of course!
-‘12’ is ten and two as shown below, though there are two different ways to say it– one uses the set A number for ‘two’ and one uses the set B number for ‘two’.
-We don’t have many examples, but we would expect that chijcato ‘12’ would be used to count flat things, since it has the B-set form for ‘two’ in it.
+You may recognize tobi at the end of chijbitobi ‘11’ from above—it is the word for ‘1’.
+Chij is the word for ‘10’ and bi is a piece that can be used in bigger numbers to mean ‘and’ or ‘plus’, though it isn’t the regular word for ‘and’ in other contexts—it’s a special ‘and’ for numbers only.
+So ‘11’ in Zapotec is ‘ten and one’, which makes sense, of course!
+‘12’ is ‘ten and two’ as shown below, though there are two different ways to say it—one uses the set A number for ‘2’ and one uses the set B number for ‘2’.
+We don’t have many examples, but we would expect that chijcato ‘12’ would be used to count flat things, since it has the B-set form for ‘2’ in it.

 Let’s skip now to ‘15’.
 The first form for ‘15’ is chino.
-While this might look like it could start with the word for ‘10’, it doesn’t have anything that looks like ‘five’ in it.
-So we’ll say that this word on it’s own means ‘15’.
+While this might look like it could start with the word for ‘10’, it doesn’t have anything that looks like ‘5’ in it.
+So we’ll say that this word on its own means ‘15’.
 There is another, longer way, to say ‘15’ as well, which seems to mean ‘another 5 will walk to 20’.
 What could that mean?
-In this case, it looks like 15 is being calculated based on its relationship to 20– that you’re 5 away from 20 and that if you go another 5 you’ll arrive at 20.
+In this case, it looks like 15 is being calculated based on its relationship to 20—that you’re 5 away from 20 and that if you go another 5 you’ll arrive at 20.
 That makes sense, too!

 15. chino [=15]